 Do we really lose more hair in the winter?
 Is winter hair loss an actual thing?
 There would seem to be no definitive evidence to suggest that we do.
 But, there is no doubt that some of our lifestyle changes during the colder months can take their toll on our hair.

-We spoke to Trichologist, Cheryl Mackie.
-She said "My theory is that it is a combination of a lack of Vitamin D, the stress of spending more time indoors and the artificial heating in our households during Winter.
+We spoke to Trichologist, Cheryl Mackie hair loss in winter.
+She said "My theory is that it is a combination of a lack of Vitamin D, the stress of spending more time indoors and the artificial heating in our households during winter.
 Combined with a diet of heavier foods such as roasts, sausages and mash etc in comparison to salads and lighter foods in the Summer, there is reason to believe that nutrition plays a big role in us losing more hair during the Winter months.
 If you know that you lose more hair in the Winter, you should be upping your hair care routine around September."
 Here are a few tips from hair care professionals to help you do just that:

 If you want super healthy hair this winter, it’s important to eat right.
 And take the right kind of supplements so that your body has the nutrients needed to produce quality hair.
 It will lay a strong foundation to fight winter hair loss.

 Hair Gain has been scientifically formulated to promote visibly thicker, fuller and stronger hair.
 This unique edible hair care range contains the powerful organic pea shoot.
 It's clinically proven to reduce hair loss and support stronger hair.
 Vegan friendly and packed with all the essential vitamins needed for this time of year.
 Hair Gain includes Vitamin C, Zinc & Biotin and is available in capsule and gummy form.
 A great way to combat winter hair loss.